rogeryeosgit/DevoProject/Notes.md

 ## 7 June 2020

 - Done most of the PassagePicker, only that edit-dialog component doesn't get re-rendered.
 Need to make stepper start at 1 again.
+- PassagePicker done
+- Working on Storing Passage into mongoDB.

 ## Running TODO LIST